wsaada19/versus/src/verse/basics/README.md

 if (set Numbers[1] = 10) {}
 ```

-Even though we aren't doing anything in the block of the `if` statement, this operation can fail if the progam tries to index the array outside the defined bounds.
+Even though we aren't doing anything in the block of the `if` statement, this operation can fail if the program tries to index the array outside the defined bounds.

 As a learning experience, try to index an array outside of its bounds or update an array with an index that is greater than its bounds.
 What happens?